+[legal-qual=legal-qual-string;])'

-[identity=user-identity-string;] [legal-qual=legal-qual-string;])' The following list explains the -ssyntax rules: • You can enter the security group parameters as a string list on the command line, or you can create a file containing your security group parameters, and enter this file name as an argument to the -s option. • If you specify the security group as a string list on the command line, it must be enclosed within single or double quotes.
-All white space then appearing within these quotes is ignored. • The entire security string must be enclosed within parentheses, and multiple entries within the parentheses must be separated by commas. • You can abbreviate parameter values as long as there are enough characters for a unique value. • You can use a backslash (\) to continue any portion of the security group specification onto a new line.
-This applies to both when the security options are specified as a string list on the command line, and when the security options are specified from within a file. • You can specify more than one security group; however, you must flag each new group list element with its own -s option.
+The following list explains the -ssyntax rules:

+- You can enter the security group parameters as a string list on the command line, or you can create a file containing your security group parameters, and enter this file name as an argument to the -s option. - If you specify the security group as a string list on the command line, it must be enclosed within single or double quotes.
+All white space then appearing within these quotes is ignored. - The entire security string must be enclosed within parentheses, and multiple entries within the parentheses must be separated by commas. - You can abbreviate parameter values as long as there are enough characters for a unique value. - You can use a backslash (\) to continue any portion of the security group specification onto a new line.
+This applies to both when the security options are specified as a string list on the command line, and when the security options are specified from within a file. - You can specify more than one security group; however, you must flag each new group list element with its own -s option.
 Note that the legal qualification parameter can only be specified once.

-The following list describes the valid parameters for the security group options: • The access-request list is mandatory.
+The following list describes the valid parameters for the security group options:

+• The access-request list is mandatory.
 All other security group parameters must be a sublist of the action list.

-Valid access-request names are read, insert, replace, extend, erase, read-attribute, change-attribute, and delete-file. • The concurrency access names (ca-name) are optional, but when used must be separated from the concurrency key by a colon.
+Valid access-request names are read, insert, replace, extend, erase, read-attribute, change-attribute, and delete-file.

+• The concurrency access names (ca-name) are optional, but when used must be separated from the concurrency key by a colon.

 If you have more than one concurrency access and key parameter pair, separate each pair with a comma.

-Valid ca-name names are read, insert, replace, extend, erase, read-attribute, change- attribute, and delete-file.
-Valid ca-key names are not-required, shared, exclusive, and no-access.
+Valid ca-name names are read, insert, replace, extend, erase, read-attribute, change-attribute, and delete-file.

--F future-file- size -m The access password (apwd-name) name is optional, but when used must be separated from the password string by a colon.
-Valid apwd-name names are read, insert, replace, extend, erase, read-attribute, change-attribute, and delete.
-Access password strings (apwd-string) can be entered as either graphic strings or octet strings.
-See the explanation for password in the application-address command variable.
-Identity of user (user-identity-string) must be a graphic string.
-See the explanation for user in the application-address command variable. legal-qual-string conveys information about the legal status of the file and its use (must be a graphic string).
-Specifies the maximum size, in bytes, of the output file.
-Allows the user to rename (move) files from one remote system to a different remote system.
+- Valid ca-key names are not-required, shared, exclusive, and no-access. - The access password (apwd-name) name is optional, but when used must be separated from the password string by a colon.

+-F future-file- extend, eras attribute, as attribute, as Access password graphic strings or the applicati Identity of user (a string.
+See the exaddress comm legal-qual-string and its use strings (apwd-string) can be entered as either octet strings.
+See the explanation for password in on-address command variable. aser-identity-string) must be a graphic planation for user in the applicationsize specifies the maximu in size, in bytes, of the output file.

+-m Allows the user to rename (move) files from one remote system to a different remote system.
 The input file is deleted after the operation completes.

 -R This option controls whether you want the FTAM service provider to negotiate Recovery and Restart with the peer FTAM entity (if it supports Recovery).
 When the /-R option is present, FTAM inserts checkpoints within the data and maintains a docket that contains Recovery-related information.

--c '(concurrency- control:lock)'
+-c '(concurrency-control:lock)' Specifies concurrency control and lock parameter pairs for concurrency control.
+If you use spaces between the parenthesis, enclose the parameter values within quotation marks.
+If you have more than one concurrency control and lock parameter pair, separate each pair with a comma.
+You can abbreviate parameter values as long as there are enough characters for a unique value.
+The default value for the lock parameter is not-required for all concurrency control parameters.
+You can change the default by using the following values for concurrency access and lock.

 Concurrency Control Lock

 read not-required

 insert shared

 replace exclusive

 extend no-access

 erase

 read- attribute

 change- attribute

 delete-file